 - Contract requirements and flexibility

-Here's a quick comparison before the detailed reviews:
+Here is a quick comparison before the detailed reviews:

-| Tool | Best For | Price | Key Strength |
+| Tool | Best for | Price | Key strength |

 |---|---|---|---|

-| LegesGPT ⭐ | All lawyers, solo to large firms | From $1 | AI + verified citations |
+| LegesGPT ⭐ | All lawyers, solo to large firms | From $19.99/mo (3-day $1 trial) | AI answers with verified citations |

-| Westlaw Edge | Large firms, comprehensive research | $200-400+/user/month | Deepest case law database |
+| Westlaw Advantage | Large firms, comprehensive research | ~$130-250+/user/mo (est.) | Deepest case law database + CoCounsel AI |

-| Lexis+ AI | Enterprise firms, analytics | $175-350+/user/month | Practical Guidance + AI |
+| Lexis+ with Protégé | Enterprise firms, analytics | ~$175-350+/user/mo (est.) | Practical Guidance + agentic AI |

-| Casetext (CoCounsel) | Mid-size firms, AI-first research | $65-250/user/month | GPT-4 powered research |
+| CoCounsel (Casetext) | Mid-size firms, AI-first research | ~$225/user/mo (est.) | Agentic research, Claude-powered |

 | vLex Fastcase | Solo/small firms, budget-conscious | Free via bar | Bar association access |

-| vLex | International research, academic | $79-199/user/month | Global legal coverage |
+| vLex Vincent AI | International research, academic | Quote-based (part of Clio) | Global legal coverage |

 | Google Scholar | Quick case lookup, budget research | Free | No cost, broad access |

-| Clio Manage | Practice management + research | $49-149/user/month | All-in-one platform |
+| Clio Duo | Practice management + research | $39/user/mo add-on | All-in-one platform |

-| PACER/CourtListener | Federal court filings, litigation | $0.10/page | Official federal records |
+| PACER / CourtListener | Federal court filings, litigation | $0.10/page | Official federal records |

-| Bloomberg Law | Transactional, corporate law | $300+/user/month | Business intelligence |
+| Bloomberg Law | Transactional, corporate law | Quote-based (~$450+/user/mo est.) | Business intelligence |

 1. LegesGPT

-Key Features:
+Key features:

 - Real-time citation verification to prevent hallucinations